-The policies we currently recommend for dentists and dental specialists in are available through The Guardian Life Insurance Company of America, New York, NY who offers high quality income protection through its wholly owned stock subsidiary, Berkshire Life Insurance Company of America, Pittsfield, MA**.
+The policies we currently recommend for dentists and dental specialists are available through The Guardian Life Insurance Company of America, New York, NY who offers high quality income protection through its wholly owned stock subsidiary, Berkshire Life Insurance Company of America, Pittsfield, MA**.

 Their current offering for Dentists and Dental Specialists offers a true “Own Occupation” definition of total disability in the contract.
 This is the heart of your policy.
 If you become totally disabled in your occupation, you will be eligible to receive your total disability benefits even if you decide to work in another occupation, so long as solely due to injury or sickness you are unable to perform the material and substantial duties of your occupation.
 Don’t settle for “modified own occupation” or “transitional own occupation” definitions of “total disability” that can reduce and eventually eliminate your benefits if you choose to earn a living in a new occupation after suffering a disabling accident or illness.
 You deserve better.